Fertilizing Protea and Friends in Containers and the Ground

 Gondwanaland Protea Fertilizer

-One of the best things about this fertilizer is its flexibility—you can incorporate it into the soil before planting, or use it as a topdressing around new or established plants.
+One of the best things about this fertilizer is its flexibility.
+You can incorporate it into the soil before planting or use it as a topdressing around new or established plants.
 Unlike meals, it won’t just sit on the surface waiting for microbes to do the work.
 Instead, it combines nutrients that are ready-to-go with others that release steadily over 3–4 months.

 Timing is Everything